-Common carp do not actively hunt for and feed on smaller fish, as they aren’t predatory fish by nature.
-However, it occasionally happens that carp will eat smaller fish, if they happen to get too close to their mouths or if they lie dead on the bottom.
+For the most part, common carp do not actively hunt for or feed on smaller fish, as they aren’t predatory fish by nature.
+However, it occasionally happens that carp feed on juvenlie fish if the opportunity presents itself.

 While carp most commonly have a herbivorous diet, they are nonetheless classed as omnivores, eating everything from aquatic plants and zooplankton to insects, worms, mussels, and crawfish.

 And so, being the opportunistic feeders they are, they do not shy away from eating smaller live or dead fish.

 However, given the fact that carp do not move about really fast, and so can’t actively chase and catch fish, plus the fact that they will mostly scavenge the bottom for food, it is fairly rare that carp will actually feed on smaller fish.